-There are many causes that can cause irritation and hair loss, sometimes in a localized way and in others in a generalized way.
-Some of these causes are trivial and others instead require our attention or a veterinary visit.
-Continue reading and we will see the most common causes and solutions.
+There are numerous causes that can lead to irritation and hair loss in dogs.
+These causes can sometimes be localized or generalized.
+Some of these causes are trivial and others require our attention or a veterinary visit.
+In this article, we will discuss the most common causes and solutions.

 We should not worry if our dog scratches a little.
-Dogs scratch themselves every day, just like us, to soothe any slight itchiness on their skin.
-If we do not see that the dog has visible wounds or sores, or other worrying symptoms, in principle, there is no need to be alarmed.
+Dogs, like us, scratch themselves every day to soothe any slight itchiness on their skin.
+If the dog does not have visible wounds or sores, or other worrying symptoms, there is no need to be alarmed.

 - Our dog scratches obsessively.

 - We see sores, skin rash, redness or wounds.